Gothic Fiction, Romance, Psychological Thriller

-Wuthering Heights has just about all the elements of a Gothic novel, but the characters are a lot more complex than your average Gothic protagonists and antagonists.
-Heathcliff's motivations and responses go beyond the flat character of the average Gothic villain.
+Wuthering Heights has just about all the elements of a Gothic novel, but the characters are a lot more complex than your average Gothic protagonists/antagonists.
+Heathcliff's motivations and responses go way beyond the flat character of the average Gothic villain.
 Catherine is far from the vulnerable, threatened maiden in need of rescuing.
 And instead of a ruined, crumbling castle, we have Wuthering Heights.
-Finally, the novel provokes greater consideration of morality than the usual action-driven Gothic novel.
+Also, the novel provokes greater consideration of morality than the usual action-driven Gothic novel.

-Some of the darkest themes of the Gothic novel emerge with the implications of incest (through the romantic love of Heathcliff and Catherine, who may be half-brother and sister – though the marriage of cousins would not have been seen as scandalous) and the suggestion of necrophilia (through Heathcliff's perverse interactions with Catherine's corpse).
+Some of the darkest themes of the Gothic novel emerge with the implications of incest (through the romantic love of Heathcliff and Catherine, who may be half-brother and sister; the marriage of cousins like Cathy and Linton would not have been seen as scandalous) and the suggestion of necrophilia (through Heathcliff's perverse interactions with Catherine's corpse).

 The Gothic genre often reveals larger societal anxieties.
-In Wuthering Heights, it may help to reveal contemporary fears about a foreign presence in the house, threats to patrimony, or an influx of immigration (through places like Liverpool, England) in the form of the so-called "gypsy."
-It is important to note that Wuthering Heights was published well after the trend in Gothic novels had petered out, so several critics saw the genre, and thus the novel, as tired and overdone.
+Wuthering Heights may help to reveal contemporary fears about a foreign presence in the house, threats to patrimony, or an influx of immigration (through places like Liverpool, England) in the form of the so-called "gypsy."
+It's important to note that Wuthering Heights was published well after the trend in Gothic novels had petered out, so several critics saw the genre—and the novel—as tired and overdone.

 That Wuthering Heights is a romance is undeniable.
 The love between Heathcliff and Catherine transcends the boundaries between life and death, which is both creepy and aww-inspiring.
 While several marriages and sub-romances occur, the one between the two protagonists is far and away the most dramatic and memorable.